Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Which neighborhoods will see the highest price growth in Bandung in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Bandung are Gedebage and the East Bandung arc, Arcamanik and Antapani, and the Buah Batu corridor.
+As of early 2026, the Bandung neighborhoods most likely to see the highest price growth through the rest of 2026 are Gedebage and the broader East Bandung arc, Arcamanik, and the Buah Batu corridor.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Bandung.